KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :type: :struct:`List`
     :access: Get only

-    The list of `orbit patches <../orbit/index.html>`__ that describe this vessel's current travel path based on momentum alone with no thrusting changes.
+    The list of :ref:`orbit patches <orbit>` that describe this vessel's current travel path based on momentum alone with no thrusting changes.
 If the current path has no transitions to other bodies, then this will be a list of only one orbit.
 If the current path intersects other bodies, then this will be a list describing the transitions into and out of the intersecting body's sphere of influence.
 SHIP:PATCHES[0] is always exactly the same as SHIP:OBT, SHIP:PATCHES[1] is the same as SHIP:OBT:NEXTPATCH, SHIP:PATCHES[2] is the same as SHIP:OBT:NEXTPATCH:NEXTPATCH, and so on.
 Note that you will only see as far into the future as your KSP settings allow.
 (See the setting CONIC\_PATCH\_LIMIT in your settings.cfg file)

 .. attribute:: Vessel:ROOTPART

     :type: :struct:`Part`
     :access: Get only

-    The first `part <../part/index.html>`__ that was used to begin the ship design - the command core.
+    The first :struct:`Part` that was used to begin the ship design - the command core.
 Vessels in KSP are built in a tree-structure, and the first part that was placed is the root of that tree.

 .. attribute:: Vessel:PARTS

     :type: :struct:`List` of :struct:`Part` objects
     :access: Get only

-    A List of all the `parts <../part/index.html>`__ on the vessel.
-SET FOO TO SHIP:PARTS has exactly the same effect as LIST PARTS IN FOO.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+    A List of all the :ref:`parts <part>` on the vessel. ``SET FOO TO SHIP:PARTS.`` has exactly the same effect as ``LIST PARTS IN FOO.``.
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSNAMED(name)